Click

 There is no word "basical", so why should there be a "basically"?
 We don't write "publically", but publicly.
 And in point of fact, no natural speaker says "basically" as four syllables but only as three, as tho the -AL- weren't there.
 That is perfectly reasonable.
 It shouldn't be there: "basicly".

-My thanks to "space ..." for this suggestion.
+____________________My thanks to "space ..." for this suggestion.

 Friday, November 9, 2007: "olloronzh" for "à l'orange"

-One of the problems with French spellings in English, aside from the fact that they just don't belong, is that French uses accents and apostrophes in ways that people who don't know French would not be able to remember.
+It's Food Friday again.
+Let's take a French phrase that contains the English word orange but is pronounced very differently, and make it easily readable and spellable by people who do not know French.One of the problems with French spellings in English, aside from the fact that they just don't belong, is that French uses accents and apostrophes in ways that people who don't know French would not be able to remember.
 In "à l'orange", there is an accent (grave) over the A and an apostrophe between the L and O. English doesn't use accents, and readers of English cannot be expected to remember which letter takes which of French's four diacritics (á, à, â, ä), so the accent has to go.

 The apostrophe in this phrase is used as English sometimes uses apostrophe, to show elision of one or more letters in a contraction (-O- in doesn't; -NO- in can't).
 Here, the French word for the, "la", loses its A, which is replaced by an apostrophe.
 But you have to know French to know that there would ordinarily be an A there that is replaced by apostrophe.
 People should not have to know French to write English.